- This event has passed.

 At the end of this workshop, participants should be able to:

-- Understand common self-injury including causes, warning signs and how it helps.
+- Understand common aspects of self-injury including causes, warning signs, and how it helps

-- Apply assessment, emotion identification, replacement skills training and cognitive strategies to working with individuals who self-injure.
+- Apply skills: assessment, emotion identification, replacement skills, and cognitive strategies

 What our clients have to say...